Francesco-Sovrano/XARL/README.md

 Code accompanying the paper
 > ["Explanation-Aware Experience Replay in Rule-Dense Environments"](https://arxiv.org/abs/2109.14711)

+**N.B.
+The exact code used for [Explanation-Aware Experience Replay in Rule-Dense Environments](https://arxiv.org/abs/2109.14711) can be found inside the repo [proroklab/xaer](https://github.com/proroklab/xaer).
+This is an updated version.**

 XARL is a pip-installable python library, extending [RLlib](https://www.ray.io/rllib) with explanation-awareness capabilities, as described in our paper [Explanation-Aware Experience Replay in Rule-Dense Environments](https://arxiv.org/abs/2109.14711).
 This implementation of XARL supports:
 - DQN